kapenike/ddImages/README.md

 > The primary directory **ddImages** cannot be renamed. ddImages does not use Apache and therefore has no hierarchical method to manage data paths.
 The directory named ddImages is used for relative pathing.

 ## Windows Download
-- Download and extract from: holdonacoupledaysforbeta.url
+- Download and extract from: [https://firststepdesign.co/file/ddImages.zip](https://firststepdesign.co/file/ddImages.zip)
 - Launch `LaunchFSDddImages.bat`

 ## Linux / MacOS install